pian13131/sngn/OperatingSystem/OS.md

 - MapReduce
     - Counter only one time
-    - Shuffle
+    - Shuffle, similar words close to each other
-    - Dumpy into reduce, add same chars
+    - Dump into reduce, add same chars
 - Hadoop
+    - Spark
+        - More general data model, object
--
+    - Kafka

-Messaging
+#### Messaging